HackerHallAI/3d-quotes/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Proprietary License.
 See LICENSE file for details.

 ## Support